 Inverse problems research lies at the intersection of pure and applied mathematics.
 The forward problem corresponding to an inverse problem is usually a well defined problem in physics, engineering or medical imaging.
 What is inverted in an inverse problem is the causality: Whereas in a forward problem we start from the causes and end up with the results, in an inverse problem we start with partial knowledge of the causes and the result and infer more about the causes.

-The University of Helsinki inverse problems seminar is held in Exactum C124 from 14:15 - 16:00 on specified dates, unless stated...
+The University of Helsinki inverse problems seminar is held in Exactum C124 from 14:15 to 16 on Mondays, unless stated otherwise.
+The...

 The inverse problems group at the University of Helsinki has members and contributors ranging from professors to undergraduate students...

 In the context of inverse problems, a mathematical model of the measurements is called the direct problem.
 To understand this term, let us...